THE IMPORTANCE OF BEING EARNEST

 von Oscar Wilde

 England in den 1890er Jahren: Oscar Wilde, selbst ein vollendeter Dandy, schrieb das Stück als herrliche Satire auf Lackaffentum und Zickenkultur der feinen Gesellschaft.
 Algernon und Jack stellen zufällig fest, dass jeder von ihnen ein Doppelleben führt, eine Kunst, die von Algernon als „Bunburying“ bezeichnet wird.
-Sobald sich dabei ihre Pfade kreuzen, kommt es zu Problemen, denn gleich zwei Damen haben sich wegen des unwiderstehlichen Namens in „Ernest“ verliebt – aber in welchen?
-Als alle vier aufeinandertreffen, spitzt sich die Lage zu, und da heiligt der Zweck die seltsamsten Mittel...!
+Sobald sich dabei ihre Pfade kreuzen, kommt es zu Problemen, denn gleich zwei Damen haben sich wegen des unwiderstehlichen Namens in „Ernest“ verliebt – nur in welchen?
+Die Lage spitzt sich zu, als alle vier aufeinandertreffen, und da heiligt der Zweck die seltsamsten Mittel...!

 *